eehh-stanford/SNA-workshop/plot_subgraph.md

-*James Holland Jones*

 When plotting graphs, we frequently want to identify some induced subgraph.
 This might be an ego network or a path such as a link-tracing sample or geodesic.

 This can be tricky, particularly if the graph is large.
 Here are a couple of hacks that help.

-We can illustrate how to do this using an example discussed in Jones et al. (<span class="citeproc-not-found" data-reference-id="jones_etal2018">**???**</span>).
+We can illustrate how to do this using an example discussed in Jones et al. (2018).
 We have two small villages of 20 people each.
 Connections within the village are quite dense (approximately 0.3).
 There are a few connections between the villages as well.
-The goal is to find high-betweenness individuals -- i.e., those who connect communities -- based on a random walk along the network (<span class="citeproc-not-found" data-reference-id="salathe_jones2010">**???**</span>).
+The goal is to find high-betweenness individuals -- i.e., those who connect communities -- based on a random walk along the network (Salathé and Jones 2010).
 We will start with a vertex we know to have high centrality to illustrate how we plot an ego network embedded within a larger graph.

 ``` r
 library(igraph)